Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 We can't book the buses that take you deep into the park.
 You have to do that on your own, but you can do it on-line.
 Go HERE for more information.

 There are two small rental car companies in Denali, but it is usually much cheaper to rent a car in Anchorage or Fairbanks, and you'd save the price of getting to Denali on the bus or train.
-But if you find yourself here and wishing you had a car you can click HERE for more information.
-There is also one taxi service in the area and they rent cars as well.
-More information on the taxi can be found by clicking HERE and information on their car rentals can be found HERE.
+But if you find yourself here and wishing you had a car you can click HERE or HERE for more information.
+There is also one taxi service in the area.

 Our kitchen is located in the Octagon and is available to all of our guests.
 Amenities include: coffee urn, microwave, stoves, ovens, utensils, plates, cups, pots, pans, etc. - just about everything you might need to make a great meal happen!
 An outside barbeque grill is also available for use by our guests at no charge.
 And don't forget our free organic, conscientiously-purchased, Alaska-roasted coffee.
 Tea, sugar and creamer is available too.
 Groceries can be purchased in Anchorage or Fairbanks, at the Three Bears Grocery in Healy, or at the Riley Creek Mercantile in the park.
 We stock a limited amount of basic food items in our Gift Shop so you won't starve if you run out of food.
 You can see a list of what we have by clicking HERE.